-Virunga Massif mountain gorilla trackers play a key role in conservation and tourism since they are extremely significant in keeping track of the primates’ movement patterns, habitat protection and keeping records of population demographics.
+Virunga Massif mountain gorilla trackers play a key role in conservation and Rwanda tours since they are extremely significant in keeping track of the primates’ movement patterns, habitat protection and keeping records of population demographics.
 Furthermore, they are indispensable in preventing rampant poaching by removing snares and preventing general poaching activities within the national park.

-It is in our goals that we are going to work on these valuable initiatives and programs that will see the Tourist who visit the Mountain Gorillas and other well-wishers get more details on conservation and tourism community engagement around the Virunga Massif.
-The program is on a complementary basis to any visiting tourist conservationist, Biologist and or researchers so kindly feel free to contact us with questions or to register for this program.
+As researchers and conservationists engaged in sustainable ecotourism, one of our goals is to work on these valuable initiatives and programs.
+Tourists who visit the Mountain Gorillas in Rwanda and other well-wishers get more details on conservation, tourism, and community engagement around the Virunga Massif.
+The program is on a complementary basis to any visiting tourist conservationists, biologists, and researchers, so kindly feel free to contact us with questions or to register for this program.
 We seek to conserve a healthy ecosystem for local birds and wildlife so that locals and visitors can continue enjoying these creatures and habitats, and what they can teach people, for generations to come.